-This here is a step-by-step “watch over my shoulder” tutorial on starting a blog with videos that are easy to follow and understand.
+This here is a step-by-step “watch over my shoulder” tutorial on how to start a blog from scratch using WordPress, with videos that are easy to follow and understand.

 But if you get stuck, feel free to send me an email and I will do my best to help you out.